-The heart is the main muscle in the cardiovascular system, and cigarette smoking poses many risks to your heart health.
-Almost 8 million people in the United States have a heart attack every year, and cigarette smoking is a major cause.
+The heart is the primary muscle in the cardiovascular system, and cigarette smoking poses many risks to your heart health.
+Almost 8 million people in the United States have a heart attack every year, and cigarette smoking is a significant cause.
 The substances in cigarettes can reduce blood flow to and from the heart.
 Heart attacks occur when a part of the heart muscle dies or is damaged from a lack of oxygen.

 Effects of Smoking on the Arteries

 The arteries are major blood vessels that transport blood from your heart to the rest of your body.
-Cigarette smoking increases the formation of plaque — a waxy substance made of cholesterol, scar tissue, calcium, fat and other materials in the body — in blood vessels.
-As plaque collects in the arteries, it becomes much more difficult for blood to pass through the vessels.
+Cigarette smoking increases the formation of plaque — a waxy substance made of cholesterol, scar tissue, calcium, fat, and other materials in the body — in blood vessels.
+As plaque collects in the arteries, it becomes much more difficult for blood to pass through the ship.
 Plaque buildup can lead to a disease called atherosclerosis.
 People with this condition are at a much higher risk of having a heart attack or stroke.

 How Smoking Affects Other Parts of Your Body